Don't miss any news

 WWW.LOGISTICSINNOVATION.ORG

-The online magazine for Switzerland, the EU and the rest of the world
+The news platform for Switzerland, the EU and the rest of the world

 October 2, 2025

-While Russian drones have long been surveying German bases and critical infrastructure as potential targets for their " asymmetric warfare " , a project at the DLR CUSTODIAN (Counter-UAS Technologies for Detection, Interception and Neutralization) is now slowly gaining momentum.
+While Russian drones have long been surveying German bases and critical infrastructure as potential targets for their "asymmetric warfare" , a project at the DLR CUSTODIAN (Counter-UAS Technologies for Detection, Interception and Neutralization) is now slowly gaining momentum.

 April 9, 2025